Do What You Love

 Things I Wish I Knew as a Kid

 My career has always been tricky, elusive even.
-My path didn’t come naturally and was the source of so much agony.
+My path didn’t come naturally and was the source of much agony.
 I constantly found myself discovering what I didn’t want to do rather than the opposite.
 I began to ask myself, “If money was no object and judgement didn’t exist, how would you spend your working hours?”

-In life there’s nothing more rewarding than doing what you love.
+I decided there’s nothing more rewarding than doing what you love.
 Passion is both visible and contagious; you can see it in someone’s face and hear it in their voice.
 When you’re passionate, hard work comes easy.
 You invest the time needed to advance and passion inevitably leads to more cash in your pocket and higher satisfaction.
 But finding a passion that also pays the bills is life’s true challenge.